 A shared home: CASA Solidaria Barcelona

-Composed by collective testimonies, this video project aims to communicate and portray the values of the CASA Solidaria association, which are to help people who live on the street, offering them food and company.
+Made of collective experiences, this video project aims to communicate and portray the values of the CASA Solidaria association, which are to help people who live on the street, offering them food and company.
 The people who are interviewed are volunteers and users of the association, who together deliver an authentic and deep portrait of their everyday experience.
 The video was presented as a workshop of different phases, aiming to share a strong message of hope.

 Posted: December 22th, 2015